Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 Baby formula

-Baby formula is another processed food that appears to have all the appropriate nutrients on paper.
+Baby formula is another processed product that appears to have all the appropriate profile on paper.
 Yet zooming in on specific nutrients loses sight of the holistic benefits of mother’s milk, which contains immunity-building probiotics.

 Pickles